GandhiNN/linux-cookbook/Recipes.md

 # Recipes

-1. Create a dummy file of a certain n-bytes size
+1. Create a dummy file of a certain n-bytes size (file contains jumbled binary data)
 ```
 # Syntax: `dd if=/dev/urandom bs=<bytes_size> of=<file_name>`
 $ dd if=/dev/urandom bs=1024 of=myfile